commercialhaskell/stack/doc/GUIDE.md

 ~~~

 Stack needs a version of GHC in order to build your project.
 Stack will discover
 that you are missing it and will install it for you.
-You can do this manually by
-using the `stack setup` command.

 You'll get intermediate download percentage statistics while the download is
 occurring.
 This command may take some time, depending on download speeds.